Einhorni/BethanysPieShop-ChangedAndAnnotaded/README.md

 - Writing tests
 - Usage of Entity Framework Core for database integration
 - Making a site interactive with Blazor, using ASP.NET Identity
+- Structure of an application with different Folders, program.cs, appsettings.json
+- Dependency injection (using a DI container)

 ## Where I do need more practice
 - Practically all topics need to be tested out in an own project
 - Deeper understanding in writing APIs (ASP.NET.
 Core Web API), use of EF Core
 - Definitely writing tests
 - Using interactivity and ASP.NET Identity
-- Application und usage of Razor and Blazor
+- Application and usage of Razor and Blazor

 ## Additions and changes:
 - (With the help of a senior dev): Changed Blazor SearchPage to be just a component using _Layout and a RazorView.
 Original: BlazorSearch rendered in a separat Layout / Razor App